Samsung/tizen-docs/docs/application/native/guides/multimedia/image-edit.md

    ```

    The possible color spaces are defined in the `image_util_colorspace_e` enumeration (in [mobile](../../api/mobile/latest/group__CAPI__MEDIA__IMAGE__UTIL__MODULE.html#gad3ea89a72a617912df9ddbd50be1b991) and [wearable](../../api/wearable/latest/group__CAPI__MEDIA__IMAGE__UTIL__MODULE.html#gad3ea89a72a617912df9ddbd50be1b991) applications).

-   For more information on the YUV color space, see [http://www.fourcc.org/yuv.php](http://www.fourcc.org/yuv.php).

 4. To support `image_util_transform_run()`, which is used for all image transformations, set the source image and create a handle for it (to be used as the second parameter):